-The Early History of Tea and World Intrigue
+The Early History of Tea and Its Place in World Intrigue

 Believe it or not, the origin and history of tea reads like a modern day spy novel, crisscrossing the globe with intrigue, failed trade negotiations, smuggling, purloined secret formulas and seedlings.
 Even drugs and drug wars were a part of tea's checkered past.
 Of course, like most things, all the intrigue was ultimately about the thirst for power and wealth and that sparked the espionage and the danger about this beverage steeped in espionage.